mochi-hpc/mochi-doc/docs/source/margo/09_config.rst

   - :code:`listening` indicates whether the process is listening (server) or not (client);
   - :code:`auth_key` specifies a particular network authorization key for supported transports (such as Slingshot/CXI).
-The format is "service:vni:index", where service is the network service to use, VNI is the VNI number to use, and index (optional) is the index of the system-provided SLINGSHOT environment variables to use.
+The format is `service:vni:index`, where service is the network service to use, VNI is the VNI number to use, and index (optional) is the index of the system-provided SLINGSHOT environment variables to use.
 See your system documentation for more information.
 Usually this does not need to be